mu-semtech/mu-javascript-template/README.md

   res.send('Hello using full import');
 } );
 ```
+## Transpiled languages
+The template has second-class support for transpiling TypeScript and CoffeeScript.
+These are considered second-class and support may be removed in a minor release but not in a patch release.

+Overwriting files through the config folder may require you to stick to the original format.
+There are currently no guarantees on this.

+### Coffeescript
+Any file extending to .coffee will be transpiled from coffeescript to javascript file.
+Sourcemaps are included for debugging.

+### TypeScript
+Any file extending in .ts will be transpiled to a javascript file.
+Sources are currently not typechecked though this is subject to change.
+Sourcemaps are included for debugging.

 ## Dependencies

 You can install additional dependencies by including a `package.json` file next to your `app.js`.
 It works as you would expect: just define the packages in the `dependencies` section of the `package.json`.
 They will be installed automatically at build time.

 ## Configuration
+### Environment variables
 The following environment variables can be configured:

   - `NODE_ENV` (default: `production`): either `"development"` or `"production"`.
 The environment to start the application in.
 The application live reloads on changes in `"development"` mode.
   - `MAX_BODY_SIZE` (default: `100kb`): max size of the request body.
 See [ExpressJS documentation](https://expressjs.com/en/resources/middleware/body-parser.html#limit).

+### Mounting `/config`
+You may let users extend the microservice with code.

+When you import content from `./config/some-file`, the sources can be provided by the end user in `/config/some-file`.

+You may provide default values for each of these files.
+The sources provided by the app are merged with the sources provided by the microservice, with the app's configuration taking precedence.

 ## Logging